Buy or lease a company bicycle

 Deducting VAT

-Company bicycle for your employees
+Company bicycle scheme for employees or directors

 You buy or lease a bicycle for your employees.

 For the purpose of payroll taxes, the value of the bicycle is 7% of the suggested retail price.
-Here you can check the suggested retail price (in Dutch).

 You add the additional tax liability to the gross annual salary of your employee.
 Over the amount of this addition, you withhold wage tax / national insurance contributions per tax period.